cybruGhost/golamv2/README.md

-# GolamV2 - A LightWeight Web Crawler for Emails/Keywords/Dead Backlinks/Dead Domains
+# GolamV2 -This is A LightWeight Web Crawler for Emails/Keywords/Dead Backlinks/Dead Domains

 GolamV2 is a high-performance, low-memory web crawler designed for maximum throughput in resource-constrained environments.
 It supports multiple hunting modes including email extraction, keyword searching, and dead link detection.
 It is a rewrite of the Python Version Gollum Spyder [here](https://github.com/nobrainghost/Keyword-Web-Crawler).
 Includes a Custom Interactive CLI Explore for its BadgerDB database